Stiathirs/LetHimYap/README.md

 # Note

-This mod is currently in an open public beta.
-What you see is very much currently in development.
+This mod recently released.
 Expect stuff to not always work.

-Features subject to change.
+I'll rewrite this decription later.
+I just can't be bothered right now.

 Also yeah uhh so basically this mod came into existence from a gimmick pack i was making and this message i sent a friend on discord